Hyundai Accent: Mexico

-In Mexico, it was marketed as Dodge Attitude from 2011 until May 2014 after Hyundai's arrival in the country, forcing Dodge to give the name Attitude to the Mitsubishi Attrage.
+In Mexico, it was marketed as Dodge Attitude from 2011 until May 2014, when Hyundai's arrival in the country forced Dodge to give the Attitude nameplate to the Mitsubishi Attrage.
 The Accent returned to the country in mid-2017 as the 2018 Hyundai Accent.

 Philippines

 In the Philippines, the RB model was launched in 2011.
 The sedan version was powered by a 108 PS Gamma engine with a choice of a 4-speed automatic or 5-speed manual transmission.
 Some of first batch of RB models were dogged by knocking issues when using 91 and below octane fuel.
-A second iteration was introduced in 2014 with a 100 Ps Kappa engine mated to a 6-speed manual or a 4-speed automatic, and a newer 1.6-liter D4FB common rail direct injection turbodiesel with 126 PS and 260 Nm in either a 6-speed manual or a 4-speed automatic.
+A second iteration was introduced in 2014 with a 100 Ps Kappa engine mated to a 6-speed manual or a 4-speed automatic, and a newer 1.6-litre D4FB common rail direct injection turbodiesel with 126 PS and 260 Nm in either a 6-speed manual or a 4-speed automatic.

 The hatchback model was introduced at 2013 exclusively with a 1.6 D4FB common rail direct injection turbodiesel with VGT.
 Power output is at 126 Ps and 260 Nm.
 Both the 6-speed manual and 4-speed Automatic models came with anti-lock braking systems (ABS) with electronic brake distribution.
 By 2014, a facelifted model was introduced with the top-end model getting new projector-type headlamps, ABS and EBD.